 It was clear I’d been missing out all these years on Koh Tao — don’t make the same mistake.
 Fraggle Rock awaits!

 Another very popular hike on Koh Tao, due to its easy access from Sairee and the sparkling beach on the other end, is the hike to Laem Tien Bay.
 One sweltering Saturday, Ian and I decided to dognap our friend Sadie and take her for a nice long walk straight across the island.

 This is an incredibly straightforward route to follow, no special map required — as long as you can find the start of the path.
 Again, starting at Sairee you’ll walk up towards the gym, following the main road up until the first really steep hill.
-There you’ll find a resort heavy under construction to your right (as of late 2014) — turn right and walk up the road with the construction on your left.
+There you’ll find Tarna Align Resort — turn right and walk up the road with the resort on your left.
 Feel free to ask ask “Laem Tien?” with a pointed finger to anyone milling around, but don’t be surprised if you get a blank smile in return.

 The road will soon turn from paved to a dirt path, and unlike the route to Fraggle Rock, which is incline all the way, this route will alternate between uphill and downhill sections as it brings you across the width of Koh Tao.
 I had done this hike once before about a year ago and it was harder than I remembered!

 When you get to Laem Tien, kick of those shoes and go for a swim!
 This quiet bay has just one abandoned resort — which can be a fun to explore — and a popular dive site offshore.
 Often, you’ll have the place to yourself.
 While it’s a nice change of pace to be so deep in the jungle along the hike, for me the real reason to pick this route is this — the beach.
 We had so much fun watching Sadie frolic and play, and cooling off in the ocean.
 It took us about forty five minutes each way.